7 Household Items That Should Never Be Flushed Down the Toilet

 Yes.
 Products for feminine hygiene do not dissolve in water and may cause blockages to the sewer or your pipes.

-Are flushable wipes actually flushable?
+Are flushable wipes really flushable?

-Do I have to flush baby wipes down the toilet?
+Do I have to use baby wipes to flush them down the toilet?

-Are paper towels safe to flush?
+Are paper towels okay to flush?

 Additional Information